bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 That means that in terms of scanning, it's not that much extra work.
 It's a little bit of extra work, but it's not like one of those elliptic curve math operations.
 It's a cheaper operation.
-Like an elliptic curve math is like, you know, you have to write a whole, you have to copy the whole Bible, whereas the, just the simpler operations, like you write one sentence.
+Like an elliptic curve math is like, you have to write a whole, you have to copy the whole Bible, whereas the, just the simpler operations, like you write one sentence.
 And therefore you can tell which customer is making which deposit.
 So you give every customer a different silent payment address, they can very obviously see that it's the same entity.